YinBo0927/YinBo0927.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Bo Yin is an undergraduate student of South China University of Technology, majoring in Artificial Intelligence.
 He is currently working as an remote intern in TgaiLab, supervised by Prof. [Yaochu jin](https://www.westlake.edu.cn/faculty/yaochu-jin.html) from Westlake University.
 And He also conducted research under Prof. [Xueming Yan](https://sist.gdufs.edu.cn/info/1319/3472.htm)'s guidance from Guangdong University of Foreign Studies.
-I am looking for a MPhil/Msc position based in Singapore, Hong Kong in 2025 Fall.
+I am looking for a **MPhil/Msc** position based in Singapore, Hong Kong in *2025 Fall*.
 I am open to opportunities in the field of artificial intelligence especially in LLMs, AIGC and computer vision.
 {style="text-align: justify;"}